Author: Joyce Zhou

 Example

-Headers allows users to add “dummy members” for display purposes.
-You can add empty Headers or give the Header a display name, however the name has to be different from real Dimension Members to avoid conflict.
+Headers allows users to add 'dummy members' for display purposes.
+For instance, you can add empty Headers or give the Header a display name.
 Headers will be displayed as H(HeaderName) in the axis definition.

 - Adding Headers is a dynamic solution, i.e., the position of the Header is decided by its order in the axis definition list.
-Adding Headers will change the query (i.e., the contents in the NATIVE MDX tab) of the form.
+Adding Headers will change the query (i.e., the contents in the Native MDX tab) of the Form.

 Advanced Usage